stwgabriel/SF-fonts/README.md

 --

-Tested on _Windows 10 Pro 64-bit_.
+Tested on Windows 10 +

 Open an issue if you have problem.